 We are entering a new era of nutritional philosophy and rethinking what constitutes healthy diet and eating patterns.
 It is possible to live a long life filled with energy for each day that is disease, medication, and pain-free.
 Yes, we will grow older, and we will slow down, but we need not be wracked with pain from arthritis, plagued with high blood pressure, heart disease, diabetes, or die early from cancer.
-Yes, our bodies are governed by the law of atrophy, but how soon we progress to our end and in what condition, is a choice we make everyday by what we put in our mouths.
+Yes, our bodies are governed by the law of atrophy, but how soon we progress to our end and in what condition, is a choice we make every day by what we put in our mouths.
 Food is the building block and is the number one determinate regarding the condition of our health.
 Food controls not only our physical health but our emotional and mental health as well.
-While each of us has constitutional differences formed by environmental factors, no one need eat sugar or grains of any kind to obtain the nutrients our bodies require.
-Scientists have confirmed that all of us share the hunter-gather genetic, biological, and physiological makeup formed 40,000 years ago, and little has changed in that span of time.
+While each of us has constitutional differences influenced by environmental factors, scientists have confirmed we all share the same hunter-gather genetic, biological, and physiological makeup formed 40,000 years ago.

 The path to health is not strewn with sugar and grain products of any kind.
-We have been brainwashed by well meaning people and the corporate agribusinesses to believe bread is the staff of life.
+We have been brainwashed by well-meaning people to believe bread is the staff of life.
 However, it is the staff with which to beat your body into deterioration whether be it physical, emotional, or mental ailments.
 People all over the world have an addictive relationship with food.
-We obsess over sugar and grain products, and in the United States, eat inordinate amounts of food in relation to the calories we expend.
+Particularly in the USA, we obsess over sugar, grain products and bad fats, and consume inordinate amounts of food in relation to the calories we expend.
 Not only does sugar and grain ingestion increase disease of all kinds, but it kills healthy bacteria in our stomachs which decreases our ability to fight off viral and bacterial diseases.

 Hi, my name is Jacqueline Peppard.
-This website features low carbohydrate, paleo friendly, low glycemic index, and predominately gluten free recipes and cooking information.
-Also provided here are other food, nutrition, and health related information to aid you in the journey.
+This website features low carbohydrate, paleo friendly, low on the glycemic index, and predominately gluten free recipes.
+Also provided here are nutritional and health related information to aid you in the journey.
 My knowledge has sprung from my observations of what has worked for me and others.
 Throughout the years, I have read volumes of literature regarding health and nutrition with an inquisitive but skeptical eye.
 My beliefs with regard to achieving optimum health are the result of years of practical experience and experimentation.
 My fascination with diet and its correlating mind and body connection began early at 11 years old when my grandmother introduced me to Prevention Magazine.
-I have tried many different dietary theories, from Macrobiotics, Vegetarianism, Low and Fat-Free, Fruitarian, Pritikan, Atkins, and Paleo diets with varying success.
+I have tried many different dietary theories, from Macrobiotics, Vegetarianism, Low and Fat-Free, Fruitarian, Pritikan, Atkins, and Paleo diets with varying success and failures.

 I am always sad to hear of the various health problems individuals suffer from, and their inability to restore their bodies to health without drugs.
 The world is flooded daily with conflicting information from the web, TV, periodicals, and books.
 What is one to believe?
-There is a wealth of misinformation disseminated by corporate financial interests to perpetuate their sugar and bad fat laden, genetically modified “Franken-foods” as described by Dr. William Davis in his book Wheat Belly.
+There is a wealth of profit-driven misinformation disseminated to lure us into eating foods that are plain bad: “Franken-foods” as Dr. William Davis so aptly describes in his book Wheat Belly.

 This blog grew out of my desire to relieve suffering, educate and inspire.
 It is my hope the information provided here and my recipes will assist you in your journey to achieving vibrant health.
-It is never too late to start healthy eating and living patterns, but if adopted early, will prevent irreversible premature damage to your body as you age.
+It is never too late to start healthy eating and living patterns, but if adopted early, will prevent irreversible premature damage.
 A healthy mind and body is the greatest gift – with good health you are given the opportunity to achieve happiness and the ability to enjoy all that life has to offer.

 The recipes and information provided in this website are for educational purposes and not meant to be used to diagnose, treat, or prescribe for your particular illnesses.
-If you are pregnant, taking medications to control blood sugar or blood pressure, or suffering any serious illness such as cancer or kidney disease, any changes to your diet or supplement additions must be done in conjunction with your doctor’s supervision.
-Low-carbohydrate diets will change your body and thus the medication you need or no longer need.
+If you are pregnant, taking medications, or suffering any serious illness, changes to your diet or vitamin supplementation must be done in conjunction with your doctor’s supervision.
+Low-carbohydrate diets WILL change your body and impact the medications you need or no longer need.

 Copyright 2012 by Jacqueline Peppard.
 All rights reserved.